 They also may do payroll checks for the employees within their company.

-Communication is an important part of bookkeeping.
-You can see in each of the tasks listed above there is some type of communication.
+Communication is an essential part of bookkeeping.
+You can see in each of the tasks listed above there is some communication.

-Each day, you’ll talk to customers, vendors and even employees within your company.
+You’ll talk to customers, vendors, and even employees within your company daily.
 You’ll attend meetings and discuss reports about the finances of the business.

 You may make calls, write business letters or send emails.
 This is how you keep track of financial activity in the business.